UNC-Cofires/local_LLMs/README.md

 ```

 This job downloads model weights to `$HF_HOME/hub/`.
 Model sizes vary -- allow
-sufficient storage space (roughly 15-20 GB per model at full precision).
+sufficient storage space (roughly 15-20 GB per model at full precision, less for pre-quantized versions).
 A GPU
 node is not required for this step.

 ---

-## Running the Example
+## Running the Basic Example

 The example script (`run_example.py`) uses `meta-llama/Meta-Llama-3.1-8B-Instruct`
 to classify the article in `example_text.md` as describing a flood or hurricane